 The following table provides additional information about plan-based compensation disclosed in the Summary Compensation Table.
-In February 2014, we granted short-term cash incentives to our NEOs under the PEP and long-term incentives using performance-based restricted stock units, performance cash units, restricted stock units, and non-qualified stock options under the Whirlpool Corporation Amended and Restated 2010 Omnibus Stock and Incentive Plan.
+In February 2015, we granted short-term cash incentives to our NEOs and long-term incentives using performance-based restricted stock units, performance cash units, restricted stock units, and non-qualified stock options under the Whirlpool Corporation Amended and Restated 2010 Omnibus Stock and Incentive Plan.
 Information regarding the terms of these awards is set forth below and under the "Potential Post-Termination Payments" section later in the proxy statement.

-The Committee established both target and maximum award levels of performance-based restricted stock units and performance cash units with actual awards to be determined based on the achievement of specified objectives over a three-year performance period (2014-2016).
-Upon completion of the performance period, the Committee will approve award amounts in February 2017, basing the number of performance-based restricted stock units and performance cash units awarded on the level of achievement of performance period objectives.
+The Committee established both target and maximum award levels of performance-based restricted stock units and performance cash units with actual awards to be determined based on the achievement of specified objectives over a three-year performance period (2015-2017).
+Upon completion of the performance period, the Committee will approve award amounts in February 2018, basing the number of performance-based restricted stock units and performance cash units awarded on the level of achievement of performance period objectives.
 These awards, once determined, vest three years from the date the terms of the award are established.

-Generally, an executive must be employed by Whirlpool on the last day of the performance period in order to obtain PEP, performance-based restricted stock unit, or performance cash unit awards.
-However, if an executive retires after a minimum of six months of the first year of the performance period has elapsed, but prior to the end of the performance period, and at the end of the performance period the Committee determines that the performance objectives have been met, the Committee may determine to award the executive or his beneficiaries, if applicable, a portion of the award.
+Generally, an executive must be employed by Whirlpool on the last day of the performance period in order to obtain the short-term incentive award, performance-based restricted stock unit, or performance cash unit awards.
+However, provided that the objective performance goal is met, a retirement-eligible NEO who retires during the performance period may receive a prorated portion of the award, once the award is determined by the Committee at the end of the performance period.

-With respect to performance-based restricted stock unit and performance cash unit awards, if an executive dies or becomes disabled during the performance period, the award is prorated based on the amount of service already completed over the three-year performance period.
+With respect to performance-based restricted stock unit and performance cash unit awards, if an executive dies or becomes disabled during the performance period, the award determined by the Committee at the end of the performance period is prorated based on the amount of service already completed over the three-year performance period.
 With respect to restricted stock unit awards, if an executive dies, becomes disabled, or retires during the vesting period but prior to the vesting date of the award, vesting and distribution are accelerated.

 Stock option grants are issued based on performance with an exercise price equal to the closing price of Whirlpool common stock on the NYSE on the award date.
-The option term is ten years and options vest in three equal annual installments.
+The option term is ten years and options vest in three substantially equal annual installments.
 If the executive dies or becomes disabled, the stock options immediately vest and expire three years from the date of the event or the original expiration date (whichever occurs first), provided that some options may allow for an exercise period of at least one year from termination.
 If the executive retires, the stock options immediately vest and expire five years from the date of the event or the original expiration date (whichever occurs first).
 Options cannot be exercised before the first anniversary of the grant.